Grab one of the best MagSafe-compatible iPhone 12 cases

 Designed by Apple's own engineers, this is a MagSafe version of the classic Apple silicone case.
 This highly appealing case is smooth on the outside with a soft microfiber interior.
 The Apple logo adorns the back of the case.
 Choose from plenty of great colors.

-Elevated neutral: Sonix Brown Tort, MagSafe® iPhone 12/12 Pro
+Elevated style: Sonix Case for iPhone 12/12 Pro with MagSafe

-Sonix is known for its trendy, colorful, and fashionable cases.
-This fashion-forward tortoiseshell model has that MagSafe magic inside.
-The case works beautifully with the Apple MagSafe charger as well as Sonix's own MagSafe alternative charger, the Sonix Magnetic Link and its other MagSafe accessories.
+Sonix is known for its trendy, colorful, and stylish cases.
+This fashion-forward case has that MagSafe magic inside.
+The case works beautifully with the Apple MagSafe charger as well as Sonix's own MagSafe alternative charger, the Sonix Magnetic Link, plus its other MagSafe accessories.

 Sleeker OtterBox: OtterBox iPhone 12 Aneu Series Case with MagSafe